roeintheglasses/turup-s-gambits/Documentation/SUPABASE_REALTIME_TRUMP_VOTING.md

 # Supabase Realtime Trump Voting System

-This document explains the implementation of the trump voting system using Supabase Realtime for Turup's Gambit.
+This document explains the implementation of the trump voting system using the refactored modular Supabase Realtime architecture for Turup's Gambit.

 ## Overview

 The trump voting system allows players to vote for their preferred trump suit during the initial deal phase of the game.
-The implementation uses Supabase Realtime for real-time updates across all connected clients, ensuring synchronized voting experiences.
+The implementation uses the new modular realtime system with enhanced connection management, automatic reconnection, and improved error handling for real-time updates across all connected clients.

+### Refactored Implementation Benefits

+- **Enhanced Reliability**: Auto-reconnection with exponential backoff
+- **Better Performance**: Debounced operations and connection pooling
+- **Improved Error Handling**: Graceful fallbacks and comprehensive validation
+- **Strong Typing**: TypeScript interfaces for all trump voting payloads
+- **Modular Architecture**: Organized handlers in dedicated modules

 ## Components